Demerger: Meaning, Benefits, Types, Examples

 1. Spin-offs

-In a spin-off, the parent company separates off a business unit and makes it its own entity.
+In a company spin-off, the parent company separates off a business unit and makes it its own entity.
 Shares in the newly created company are distributed to existing shareholders of the parent via a dividend.
 In a spin-off transaction, the parent can, if it wishes, retain an interest in the spun-off company (as long as it is no more than 20%) but no funds are raised as no stock is sold.

 2. Splits